ligato/docs/docs/plugins/vpp-plugins.md

 response, err := client.Update(context.Background(), &configurator.UpdateRequest{Update: config, FullResync: true})
 ```

+---

-### Forwarding tables
+### L2 Forwarding Tables

 An L2 forwarding information base (FIB) can be used in network bridging or routing.
-Inbound packets are forwarded to the output interface defined in the FIB table.
-FIB entries are created by VPP just as are interfaces within the bridge domain enabled with MAC learning.
-The vpp-agent enables configuration of static FIB entries with a combination of interface and bridge domain values.
+Inbound packets are forwarded to an outbound interface defined in the FIB table.
+The VPP agent enables the configuration of static FIB entries with a combination of interface and bridge domain values.

+**References**

+- [FIB proto][bd-proto]
+- [FIB model][bd-model]

-A FIB entry is defined in the following [model][fib-model].
-To configure a FIB entry, a MAC address, interface and bridge domain must be provided.
-The condition that the interface is part of the bridge domain must be fulfilled.
-The interface and the bridge domain are referenced with logical names.
-Note that the FIB entry will not appear in the VPP until all conditions are met.
+To configure a FIB entry, a MAC address, interface and bridge domain must be provided, with the condition that the interface is part of the BD.
+The interface and the BD are referenced with logical names.
+Note that the FIB entry will not appear in VPP until all conditions are met.

-**Configuration example**

-**1. Using the key-value database** put the proto-modelled data with the correct FIB key to the database ([key reference][key-reference]).
+**FIB Configuration Examples**

+**KV Data Store**

+Put the FIB configuration data into an etcd data store using the [FIB key][key-reference]

-Example data:
+Example Data:
 ```json
 {
     "bridge_domain": "bd1",